piedoom/TumblrSharp/README.md

 What has been fixed?
 ========
 - [x] Errors with getting submission posts and their new post `state` type
+- [x] Allow posts to be sent with a `published` state, which is currently the only way to publish asks
 - [ ] Getting dashboard posts *after* a date rather than *before*

 What needs to be implemented?